dnsimple/dnsimple-support/content/articles/personal-vs-pro.markdown

 ---
-title: Differences between Personal Plan vs. Pro Plan
+title: Differences between Personal Plans and Professional Plans
-excerpt: The differences between our Personal and Pro Plans and when you should upgrade.
+excerpt: A look at our Personal vs. Professional plans and when you should upgrade.
 categories:
 - DNS
 ---

-# Differences between Personal Plan vs. Pro Plan
+# Differences between Personal Plans and Professional Plans

 ### Table of Contents {#toc}